 3. Critical Path

-Critical Path was one of Richard Buckminister Fuller’s last books before he passed away in 1983.
+Critical Path was one of Richard Buckminster Fuller’s last books before he passed away in 1983.
 Fuller was an inventor, designer, architect, engineer and author of over 30 books.
-Fuller contemplated suicide due to financial difficulties until a voice came to him while he was suspended in the air( by Fullers account) and said:
+Fuller contemplated suicide due to financial difficulties until a voice came to him while he was suspended in the air( by Fuller’s account) and said:

-In terms of breath of content this book is one of the best conspiracy books out there.
-It shows Fullers grasp on history, economics, psychology, politics and technology.
+In terms of breadth of content, this book is one of the best conspiracy books out there.
+It shows Fuller’s grasp on history, economics, psychology, politics and technology.
 It also outlines what we must do to get free, as opposed to merely describing what has or is going to take place.
 A must read and easily makes the list as one of the best conspiracy books.